IronAxis

 Gearbox Oil Leak?
 Don't Blame the Seal First.
 The Real Culprit is Often the Breather.

+The science is straightforward.
 Gearboxes heat up during operation, causing internal air to expand.
-A functional breather allows this expanded air to escape, equalizing pressure.
-When the breather becomes clogged with dirt, dust, or solidified oil, this pressure cannot release.
-The resulting internal pressure forces oil past the path of least resistance—typically the shaft seals.
-Replacing the seal without addressing the clogged breather is a temporary fix; the new seal will soon fail under the same pressure.
+A functional breather allows this pressure to equalize with the atmosphere.
+When the breather is clogged with dirt, paint, or debris, the trapped pressurized air seeks the path of least resistance—forcing oil past the shaft seals, gaskets, and even casting joints.
+Replacing the seal without addressing the breather is a temporary fix; the new seal will soon fail under the same pressure.

 Reposted for informational purposes only.
 Views are not ours.
 Stay tuned for more.